 A Balanced Approach:

-Integrating Both Forms of Suppor
+Integrating Both Forms of Support

 While the support of family and friends is invaluable, it is important to recognize that medical professionals also play a crucial role in the recovery process.
 Ideally, the most effective path to healing combines the strengths of both approaches.
 Medical professionals can provide the necessary interventions and therapies to address the physiological and psychological aspects of PTSD and TBI, while family and friends offer the emotional and social support that fosters true healing.